 Earning the hardest badges.

-I did the plank and the cat stretch badge in one weekend.
+I did the plank and the cat stretch badge one weekend.
 The plank I did for 8 minutes.
 Even though it was incredibly hard, I didn’t want to stop once I started.

 I never thought about it because I normally do 30 minutes and I didn’t want to feel like a loser, picking a 3-minute routine to get my plank badge.

-I immediately did a cat routine afterwards for 10-15 minutes which was fine, but since I had about three hours to myself, I figured I would do a 40-minute workout to start another badge.
+I immediately did a cat routine afterward for 10-15 minutes which was fine, but since I had about three hours to myself, I figured I would do a 40-minute workout to start another badge.
 Without thinking about it too much, I started the next routine.